 The FCS is the other subdivision of NCAA’s Division I. It stands for Football Championship Subdivision and was known as Division I-AA from 1978-2005.

 The main difference between FBS and FCS is how a final winner is determined.
 The FBS has the four-team College Football Playoff while the FCS hosts a 24-team playoff for the NCAA D-I Football Championship.
-North Dakota State, notable for producing NFL quarterback Carson Wentz, has won the most of these championships (7).
+North Dakota State, notable for producing NFL quarterback Carson Wentz, has won the most of these championships (8) of FCS programs.

 FCS teams can only have 63 players on scholarship, while FBS football teams can have 85.
-These FCS schools usually play 11-game schedules while FBS programs play 12 each.
+These FCS schools usually play 11-game schedules while FBS programs play 12 each, though the coronavirus pandemic altered that during the 2020 season.

 So there you have it.
 Now the next time you’re watching an NCAA game you can show off your knowledge and explain to your friends the difference between FBS and FCS and what each of them mean.